+Application Fee:

-Application Fee: The Graduate School application fee is \$60 (U.S. dollars) for domestic applicants and \$75 (U.S. dollars) for international applicants.
+The Graduate School application fee is \$60 (U.S. dollars) for domestic applicants and \$75 (U.S. dollars) for international applicants.
 Your application will not be processed until your nonrefundable application fee has been paid.

+Transcripts:

-Transcripts: Through the application portal, you must upload transcript(s) for every institution of higher education you attended regardless of whether or not a degree was awarded.
-If a degree was awarded, then it must be printed on the transcripts.
-If no degree is printed on the transcripts then a copy of the original diploma (degree certificate) is needed.
+Through the application portal, you must upload transcript(s) and/or academic document(s) for every institution of higher education you attended regardless of whether or not a degree was received.
+If a degree was received then it must be printed on the transcripts.
+If no degree conferral is printed on the transcripts then a copy of the original diploma (degree certificate) is needed.
 If the documents are not in English, you must upload an English translation certified by the college or university that issued it.
-All candidates must hold a four-year undergraduate degree or equivalent in any discipline from a recognized institution at the time they begin the program.
+For those who have completed degrees in the People's Republic of China, you will also be required to submit the Graduation Certificate.